How to prepare for spine surgery

 Always ensure you have your support system when undergoing spinal surgery, which can include your friends/family, physical therapists, physician, or even a support group.
 With these tips, you will set yourself up for success and ensure you have the best possible outcomes.

-Larry Piretra, PT, DPT, CSCS, TPI-M2, is a physical therapist and strength and conditioning specialist who serves as the Manhattan Site Lead and splits his time between the city and Fairfield County.
+Larry Piretra, PT, DPT, CSCS, TPI-M2, is a physical therapist and strength and conditioning specialist who serves as the Naples Site Lead.
 As a Titleist Medical and Fitness Professional, Larry also serves as the Golf Programming Lead for Performance.